JoinMarket-Org/joinmarket-clientserver/docs/INSTALL.md

 #### Upgrading

 After upgrading to a new version (or whenever the code has changed) you must re-run the applicable `python setupall.py` commands as described above.

+#### Development (or making other changes to the code)

+If you are a developer or you plan on modifying the code (for example to add customizations), do not run the `python setupall.py` commands above.
+Instead run:

+    python setupall.py --develop

+The normal installation (`--daemon` or `--client-bitcoin`) would install the JoinMarket packages to the virtualenv's `site-packages` directory.
+This would mean any changes you make to the local code would not have effect until the packages are reinstalled.

+Using `--develop` causes a `.egg-link` file to be added to `site-packages` for each package.
+The `.egg-link` file acts like a symlink pointing to the local code.
+This means any changes you make to the code will have effect immediately.